maximog/aave_brownie/README.md

 1. Swap ETH for WETH
-1. Deposit some ETH (WETH) into AAVE
+2. Deposit some ETH (WETH) into AAVE
-1. Borrow some asset with the ETH collateral
+3. Borrow some asset with the ETH collateral
    1. Sell that borrowed asset
-1. Repay everything back
+4. Repay everything back
+5. Withdraw (almost all) WETH
+6. Unwrap WETH into ETH

 TESTING